anjakuchenbecker/anjakuchenbecker.github.io/_posts/2020-6-20-Project-Presentation-Smart-Home-Solution-Part-1.md

 Because images say more than a thousand words let's start with screenshots.
 Please note that I have blackened the parts containing sensitive information and pictures from my cameras.

+The app is separated in two main parts the dashboard and the room surveillance:

 ![_config.yml]({{ site.baseurl }}/images/Screenshot_Smart_Home_Web_App_19.png)

 ## Dashboard - Camera